-5) In the Real-time protection section, click the toggle button and turn it to Off.
+5) In the Real-time protection section, click the toggle button and turn it Off.

 Fix 4: Disable antivirus software

-There will be conflicts between the antivirus scans and you enjoying the game.
+There will be conflicts between the antivirus scans and your game.
 So to avoid this, you’re supposed to try temporarily disabling your antivirus software.
 This method has proved to be working for many players.